Autodesk (NASDAQ:ADSK) Issues FY 2023 Earnings Guidance

 Autodesk (NASDAQ:ADSK – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided EPS guidance of $6.460-$6.830 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.780.
 The company issued revenue guidance of $5.02 billion-$5.12 billion, compared to the consensus revenue estimate of $5.13 billion.Autodesk also updated its Q1 2023 guidance to $1.300-$1.360 EPS.

-Autodesk (NASDAQ:ADSK – Get Rating) last posted its quarterly earnings results on Wednesday, February 23rd.
-The software company reported $1.50 EPS for the quarter, topping analysts’ consensus estimates of $1.44 by $0.06.
-The company had revenue of $1.21 billion for the quarter, compared to analysts’ expectations of $1.20 billion.
-Autodesk had a net margin of 11.33% and a return on equity of 55.95%.
-Autodesk’s revenue was up 16.6% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.80 EPS.
-On average, equities analysts predict that Autodesk will post 4.59 EPS for the current year.
+Autodesk (NASDAQ:ADSK – Get Rating) last released its quarterly earnings data on Thursday, February 24th.
+The software company reported $0.98 earnings per share for the quarter, beating analysts’ consensus estimates of $0.91 by $0.07.
+The firm had revenue of $1.21 billion during the quarter, compared to analyst estimates of $1.20 billion.
+Autodesk had a return on equity of 55.95% and a net margin of 11.33%.
+The business’s quarterly revenue was up 16.6% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.80 earnings per share.
+On average, equities research analysts anticipate that Autodesk will post 4.28 earnings per share for the current year.

-In other news, CAO Stephen W. Hope sold 197 shares of the company’s stock in a transaction dated Tuesday, January 11th.
-The shares were sold at an average price of $260.47, for a total transaction of $51,312.59.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Corporate insiders own 0.11% of the company’s stock.
+In other Autodesk news, CFO Deborah Clifford sold 3,953 shares of the firm’s stock in a transaction dated Wednesday, March 9th.
+The stock was sold at an average price of $202.71, for a total value of $801,312.63.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, CAO Stephen W. Hope sold 197 shares of the firm’s stock in a transaction dated Tuesday, January 11th.
+The stock was sold at an average price of $260.47, for a total value of $51,312.59.
+The disclosure for this sale can be found here.
+Insiders sold 4,229 shares of company stock worth $873,789 over the last three months.
+Insiders own 0.11% of the company’s stock.

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-EverSource Wealth Advisors LLC bought a new position in Autodesk in the fourth quarter worth about $28,000.
-Silvercrest Asset Management Group LLC raised its stake in Autodesk by 6.9% in the fourth quarter.
-Silvercrest Asset Management Group LLC now owns 2,626 shares of the software company’s stock worth $738,000 after buying an additional 170 shares in the last quarter.
-Penserra Capital Management LLC raised its stake in Autodesk by 22.6% in the fourth quarter.
-Penserra Capital Management LLC now owns 1,063 shares of the software company’s stock worth $297,000 after buying an additional 196 shares in the last quarter.
-Belpointe Asset Management LLC increased its stake in shares of Autodesk by 24.4% during the fourth quarter.
-Belpointe Asset Management LLC now owns 1,849 shares of the software company’s stock valued at $520,000 after purchasing an additional 363 shares in the last quarter.
-Finally, Flagship Harbor Advisors LLC increased its stake in shares of Autodesk by 36.4% during the fourth quarter.
-Flagship Harbor Advisors LLC now owns 1,582 shares of the software company’s stock valued at $445,000 after purchasing an additional 422 shares in the last quarter.
-88.07% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+EverSource Wealth Advisors LLC bought a new position in shares of Autodesk in the fourth quarter worth about $28,000.
+Titleist Asset Management LTD. bought a new position in shares of Autodesk in the fourth quarter worth about $207,000.
+Cypress Capital Group bought a new position in shares of Autodesk in the fourth quarter worth about $208,000.
+HB Wealth Management LLC bought a new position in shares of Autodesk in the fourth quarter worth about $230,000.
+Finally, Penserra Capital Management LLC raised its stake in Autodesk by 22.6% during the 4th quarter.
+Penserra Capital Management LLC now owns 1,063 shares of the software company’s stock valued at $297,000 after purchasing an additional 196 shares during the period.
+88.07% of the stock is currently owned by hedge funds and other institutional investors.

 Autodesk, Inc engages in the design of software and services.
 Its products include AutoCAD, BIM 360, Civil 3D, Fusion 360, InfraWorks, Inventor, Maya, PlanGrid, Revit, Shotgun, and 3ds Max.
 The firm also offers product development and manufacturing software, which provides manufacturers in the automotive, transportation, industrial machinery, consumer products, and building product industries with comprehensive digital design, engineering, and production solutions.